The Cost of Compositionality: A High-Performance Implementation of String Diagram Composition: Empirical Results

 In the following benchmarks we use a fixed monoidal signature based on the finite presentation of boolean circuits described in \cite{lafont_towards_2003}.
 We choose boolean circuits since they are a real-world application of string diagrams in which string diagrams would typically be very large.
 For example, a string-diagrammatic representation of a CPU would need (at least) hundreds of thousands of generators.
 In particular, our benchmarks use the following generators:

 \paragraph{Experiment Details} Each benchmark has the same structure: for $k \in \{ 1 \ldots 20 \}$ we construct two string diagrams consisting of $2^{k-1}$ generators, and then measure tensor product or composition of those diagrams.
 We repeat each measurement $10$ times for each $k$ and plot the mean with minimum and maximum error bars.
 Further, if a result takes longer than 60 seconds to compute, it is omitted.
-More details of our experimental setup can be found in Appendix \ref{section:experimental-setup}.
+More details of our experimental setup can be found in the full version of our paper \cite[Appendix C]{coc}.

-Note carefully that the performance chart for each benchmark uses a log scale on both axes, since for each $k$ we construct a string diagram of size $2^k$.
+Note carefully that the performance chart for each benchmark uses a log scale on both axes, since for each $k$ we construct a string diagram of size $2^k$.\footnote{ In these experiments, by ``size'' we mean specifically the number of generators in the diagram. }